acoshift/http-caching-guide/README.md

 Like `Last-Modified` but ETag have more accurate.

-Use when server do not know resource last modified or resource change many time more than one in a second.
+Use when server does not know resource's last modified or resource change more than one time in a second.

 ETag is like fingerprint of resource, and must generate new value when resource value changed.

-ETag can generate using hash of response body or uuid or anything that unique when resource changed.
+ETag can be generated using hash of response body or uuid or anything that unique when resource changed.

 Browser will send `If-None-Match` to server to validate cache.